1998 Plymouth Grand Voyager Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1998 Plymouth Grand Voyager
+A guide to repairs, service, and maintenance costs for your 1998 Plymouth Grand Voyager

 One or more power windows may stop working due to a failed window motor or regulator.
 In some cases these items are replaced as a set.
 If not, diagnoses will be required to determine which is at fault.

 On higher-mileage vehicles, engine oil leaks from the valve covers and front crankshaft seal are common.